Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it creates 1–100 transactions in a batch with duplicate detection and dry-run support, differentiating it from singular creation tools like ynab_create_transaction.
+The description explicitly states it creates 1-100 transactions in batch with duplicate detection and dry-run support, clearly distinguishing it from sibling tools like ynab_create_transaction.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.